 This project will involve the replacement of Next Generation 911 (NG-911) call taking solution that was originally installed in 2016 at both the main 911 Center and the Backup Operations Center (BOC).
 Equipment was originally leased under contract (5 years) with Verizon and will need to be replaced and maintained through a private vendor in 2021.
+This will also replace the NICE recording system which was installed in 2014 and reached the end of its useful service life for 24x7 critical public safety system use.

-FUNDING SOURCE: Pre-2020 2020 2021 2022 2023 2024 2025 6yr Total Total: Borrowing to be Authorized 0 212 3,447 3,659 3,659 TOTALS 0 212 3,447 3,659 3,659
+FUNDING SOURCE: Pre-2021 2021 2022 2023 2024 2025 2026 6yr Total Total: Borrowing to be Authorized 0 2,350 2,350 2,350 Authorized Borrowing 212 0 212 TOTALS 212 2,350 2,350 2,562

-The Airbus DS Vesta call taking solution that was installed in 2016 will need to be replaced/refreshed in 2021 as system hardware (i.e., computer workstations and servers) will be at the end of its useful service life based on 24/7 critical public safety service.
+The Motorola Solutions VESTA 911 call taking solution that was installed in 2016 will need to be replaced/refreshed in 2021 as system hardware (i.e., computer workstations and servers) will be at the end of its useful service life based on 24/7 critical public safety service.
 At least 43 workstations (27 at the Main E911 Center and 16 at the Backup Operations Center) will need to be replaced along with other peripheral hardware, software and interfaces as necessary.
 Considerable labor will be expended to ensure continuity of public safety operations.
 Installation will need to be coordinated based on call volume activity and cannot occur at the main Center between June and August.
+The NICE recording system that is used to record the audio from the VESTA 911 was installed in July 2014 and will need to be refreshed during this upgrade.
+We are currently using an older technology to record the audio from VESTA 911 and the upgrade would give us better ways to record the audio and new forms of records (text, photo, video, etc.).
+Being a 24/7/365 operation the servers at both the main E911 and the Backup Operations Center will have been in use for 7 years and should be replaced.
+Cost to upgrade the NICE recording system includes hardware and services from the current vendor (Wilmac) to move the audio from the current hardware to the new hardware and make sure there is no loss of audio files.

-The current Vesta call taking solution has been provided through a lease with Verizon.
-Since Verizon is phasing out of the business of providing and maintaining 911 customer premise equipment (CPE), it will be necessary to consider other purchase options that may include migrating from the Vesta system that has been in use at E911 for many years.
+The current VESTA 911 call taking solution has been provided through a lease with Verizon.
+Since Verizon is phasing out of the business of providing and maintaining 911 customer premise equipment (CPE), it will be necessary to consider other purchase options that may include migrating from the VESTA 911 system that has been in use at E911 for many years.
 Consultant services will be necessary to assist the County in developing an RFP for equipment, services, installation and maintenance, evaluating proposals, and in implementation.
 In addition, if there are significant differences in the CPE acquired, the budgeting of overtime for the training of approximately 140 employees who call take will be necessary.